 The postdoctoral experience marks the pivotal transition from trainee to independent researcher.
 Faculty advisors play a critical role in the professional development of postdoctoral scholars.
 The goal of faculty advisors is to enable scholars to leave research programs as productive, independent researchers.
 Success for new independent investigators requires many different skills that extend well beyond the lab bench.

 It is important for faculty to develop strong mentoring skills, yet today's academic environment places increasing demands on faculty time.
-The Office of Postdoctoral Scholars will strive to provide faculty with information and resources to promote best practices in mentoring their postdoctoral scholars.
+The Office of Postdoctoral Scholars will strive to provide faculty with information and resources to promote best practices in mentoring scholars.

 The "Compact Between Postdoctoral Appointees & Their Mentors" was published by the Group on Graduate Research, Education, and Training (GREAT) of the Association of American Medical Colleges (AAMC) in 2006 and is broadly relevant to postdoctoral training across disciplines beyond the biomedical life sciences.
 This short document provides a thoughtful description of the mutual responsibilities for both postdoctoral scholars and postdoctoral advisors.